mgildea87/RNAseq_PE/README.md

 # Description of files required for snakemake:
 ## Snakefile
-		1. This file contains the work flow
+This file contains the work flow
+## samples_info.tab
-## samples_info.tab - this file contains a tab deliminated table with:
+This file contains a tab deliminated table with:
 		1. The names of R1 and R2 of each fastq file as received from the sequencing center.
 		2. Simple sample names
 		3. Condition (e.g. diabetic vs non_diabetic)
 		4. Replicate #
 		5. Sample name is the concatenated final sample_id
 		6. Additional info can be added to this table for downstream use in analysis
+## config.yaml
-## config.yaml - This file contains general configuaration info:
+This file contains general configuaration info.
 		1. Where to locate the samples_info.tab file
 		2. Path to STAR indexed genome
 		3. Path to feature file (.GTF) for featurecounts
+## cluster_config.yml
-## cluster_config.yml - Sbatch parameters for each rule in the Snakefile workflow
+Sbatch parameters for each rule in the Snakefile workflow
+## rename.py
-## rename.py - This python script renames the fastq files from the generally verbose ids given by the sequencing center to those supplied in the Samples_info.tab file.
+This python script renames the fastq files from the generally verbose ids given by the sequencing center to those supplied in the Samples_info.tab file.
 		- The Simple sample name, condition, and replicate columns are concatenated and form the new sample_id_Rx.fastq.gz files
 		- This script is executed by the rename rule in the Snakemake workflow
+## snakemake_init.sh
-## snakemake_init.sh - This bash script:
+This bash script:
 		1. loads the miniconda3/4.6.14 module
 		2. Loads the conda environment (/gpfs/data/fisherlab/conda_envs/RNAseq)
 		3. Executes snakemake

+## Usage
-## Usage - When starting a new project:
+When starting a new project:
 		1. Copy the above noted files (6) into the new project directory from /gpfs/home/gildem01/workflows/RNAseq_PE
 		2. Make a fastq/ directory in the new project directory
 		3. Copy the fastq.gz files into fastq/